Unit F, Liner’s Industrial Estate, Pitt Road, Southampton

 More Cleaning and Painting walls, Ceilings, and things

 Once the cleaning and painting were done, we started the construction phase.
 The plan was to build a partition wall, roughly midway between the first two visible (but painted over!) windows.
 The idea was to zone the space into dirty (workshop) and clean (open hacking) areas to keep the dust and dirt contained at the source.
 The wall would be rock-wool insulated for thermal and noise reasons.
 Each zone has a separate fire escape, so there were no legal issues with doing this.
-The kitchen would be located at the camera viewpoint, to the left of the roller shutter.
-Conveniently near the water supply and waste connections to the external drain.
+The kitchen would be located at the camera viewpoint, to the left of the roller shutter, conveniently near the water supply and waste connections to the external drain.

 Building the kitchen